 - Invest in incontinence products.
 There are many comfortable incontinence products on the market today.
-From briefs catered to different genders and sizes, to cleansers, moisturizers and skin barrier creams to help avoid irritation—find the right products to meet your loved one’s needs.
+From briefs catered to different genders (see more: men's incontinence products and women's incontinence products) and sizes, to cleansers, moisturizers and skin barrier creams to help avoid irritation—find the right products to meet your loved one's needs.

 Education is king.
 Read about urinary tract infections and fecal incontinence to find out whether your loved one might be vulnerable.